rstrube/rstrube.github.io/docs/development/sql-server/using-sql-server-in-docker-container-on-linux.md

     FOR ATTACH;
     ```

-## Starting a Shell in the Docker Image
+## Starting a Shell in the Docker Container
+If you would like to start a shell within the Docker container you can use the `docker exec` command:

 ```shell
 # start a shell in the docker image
 sudo docker exec -it sql1 bash